-We sell our products in the United States, Japan, Hong Kong, Australia, Canada, Mexico, Thailand, the United Kingdom, the Netherlands, Germany and Taiwan.
+We sell our products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Austria, Spain, Ireland and Belgium.
 We also sell our products in a number of countries to customers for personal consumption only.
 In addition, we sell our products in China through our e-commerce business model.
-In fiscal 2018, we generated approximately 30% of our revenues from our international operations, most of which was generated from Japan.
+In fiscal 2019, we generated approximately 33% of our revenue from our international operations, a majority of which was generated from Japan.
 We believe that our ability to achieve future growth is dependent in part on our ability to effectively expand into new international markets.
 In some of our international markets, we have experienced unexpected difficulties which have resulted in adverse consequences to our business and financial results, including slower than anticipated growth, the closure of one of our markets (the Philippines) and disruption to our business as we implemented changes to our systems and distributor enrollment requirements as a result of the independent review conducted by our audit committee in 2016.
 Our business and financial results may also be negatively impacted if a particular market or new business model, such as our China e-commerce business model, is not widely accepted and adopted.
 We must overcome significant regulatory and legal barriers before we can begin marketing in any international market.
 Also, before marketing commences in a new country or market, it is difficult to assess the extent to which our products and sales techniques will be accepted or successful in any given country.
 In addition to significant regulatory barriers, we may also encounter problems conducting operations in new markets with different cultures and legal systems from those encountered elsewhere.
 We may be required to reformulate one or more of our products before commencing sales of that product in a given country.
 Once we have entered a market, we must adhere to the regulatory and legal requirements of that market.
 We may not be able to obtain and retain necessary permits and approvals in new markets, or we may have insufficient capital to finance our expansion efforts in a timely manner.